 Beigli is one of the most famous indulgences of Christmas in Hungary.
 This rich sweet bread is filled with either poppy seed (mákos) or walnut (diós) filling.
 There are many variations and even savory alternatives, but these two are the most common.

 Vanilla Kifli (Crescent Cookies)

-Crescent shaped cookies made from ground nuts with confectioners’ sugar sprinkled on top.
+These cookies are shaped like crescents and are made from ground nuts with confectioners’ sugar sprinkled on top.